jaspector

 Duplin County enforces the NC State Building Codes and issues permits for building, electrical, mechanical, and plumbing work.

-Typical processing time is Public county page did not publish a formal turnaround time.
+Building permit processing times in unincorporated Duplin County, NC typically run Public county page did not publish a formal turnaround time.
 The county DIY handout says inspections scheduled before 5 p.m. are normally performed the following workday..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Duplin County, NC.
 The following work is generally exempt: Farm buildings that qualify as bona fide agricultural buildings and are not used for habitation, public use, business, or non-farm storage..
 Note: County notices emphasize that many homeowners still need permits and should not assume exemption.
+When in doubt, confirm with the local building department before starting work.